 3) I will eventually have enough money to buy a coat with a hood and I should have done MONTHS AGO.

-If I had done this maybe I wouldn’t have had a mini argument with T. Maybe I wouldn’t have smashed my phone to crap.
+If I had done this maybe I wouldn’t have had a mini argument with T (who has been incredibly supportive through it all) and maybe I wouldn’t have smashed my phone to crap.
 I mean I might have done but at least I wouldn’t have felt so horrendous due to me being a mood hooverer (someone who is almost looking for things to be angry about – ie the rain.)
 Looking at things as if nothing, nothing at all would make it better.

 The book revolves around this throughout, is backed up by quotes from other self-help motivators and experts and for me it has a brilliant message in addressing negative self-talk.
 I realise I’m massively going on in this review but it’s my first one back so shrugs.
 It does have a slightly condescending tone or at least moves towards it.
 For me it just stopped before pissing me off but the stick men drawings and some of the jokey language was beginning to grate.

-I think if you’re looking to make little changes in your life once in a while this is the book.
+I think if you’re looking to make little changes in your life and want a book that maybe makes you look at somethings you’re doing differently once in a while this is a lovely little book to pick up.
 It would also work wonderfully as a stocking present filler!
 (If you’re thinking about Christmas already.)
 Gah I’m going to wrap this up here because I HAVE GONE ON A LOT.
 I enjoyed it but I think there are lots out there that take a deeper look at psychology and self-help.
 This was book to start me on a journey of self love that I hope to continue.